The Legend of Lucky Pie

 The Legend of Lucky Pie (幸运派传说 (xìngyùn pài chuánshuō)) is a Chinese animated web series.
 Produced by a group of artists without funding or a studio environment, the first episode was released as a short film in early January 2015.
-Writers for news sites observed striking similarities to the American animated television series Adventure Time, calling it a "rip-off", while some praised the animation and dedication of the producers.
+Writers for news sites observed striking similarities to the American animated television series Adventure Time, calling it a "rip off", while some praised the animation and dedication of the producers.
 The plot revolves around a pony named Lucky and an anthropomorphic owl called Ah-Pie going on adventures.

 Production and release

 Lucky Pie was produced by a group of Chinese artists who, according to Wendy Zhao of Cartoon Brew, were "enthusiastic animation friends" working against "tacky" and "trite" Chinese animated television series.
 While the short was produced with neither funding nor in a studio environment, the group hoped to produce more episodes.
 The short was released in early January 2015 (either in the first or second week; on YouTube it is on January 2) on several Chinese video sites, such as Sina Weibo, Baidu and Tudou.
 From the third episode of the series, the show was fully funded through Patreon.

 In 2018 the team stated episode 5 is the final episode and are planning to continue the series in comic form with some art for it being released.
 Since 2018 there was no activity on the team's Patreon or Twitter page.

-Episode 3 and 4 had an English dub made with episode 5 being planned to receive an English dub but it wasn't ever completed or released.
+Episodes 3 and 4 had an English dub made with episode 5 being planned to receive an English dub but it wasn't ever completed or released.

-In May 2018 an extended English Version of the Theme song was released.
+In May 2018, an extended English Version of the Theme song was released.